hahahahaman/qua/README.md

 unique component of a certain type.

     * ENTITY-IDS is an extendable array.
-The array index is an entity id and the value is 0 or 1 indicating whether the id is active or inactive.
-MAKE-ENTITY looks for an unused id and returns it, or if none are found, then it extends the array and returns this new id.
+The array index is an entity id and the value is 0 or 1 indicating whether the id is inactive or active, respectively.

     * SYSTEMS, is a hashtable with a key of a type of a system and a value of a system object.
 The hashtable is once again used to keep track of unique types in the world.
 As well as ease of getting and removing objects.

+  MAKE-ENTITY looks for an unused id and returns it, or if none are found, then it extends the array and returns this new id.